Mike Wilkinson and Simon Weller saw a future for the web that in the early days was confined to dial up connections.

 It wasn’t always plain sailing as we soon realised that cheap wasn’t always the best move that saw us move several times to different hosting centers.

 The early days we worked out of Carlyle Street in Sydenham as the technology was still evolving but not to the point we could work remotely.

 When Simon left for the USA Mike Wilkinson moved from Carlyle Street to work from home.

 October 2012 saw a shift to Waiau in North Canterbury, which was a temporary move until we found suitable accommodation.

-In late April 2013, we moved to Rotherham in North Canterbury, which is now our current location.
+In late April 2013, we moved to Rotherham in North Canterbury.